rafaelsf80/vertex-ai-labs/README.md

 * `fs_create_and_import_fraud.py`: create a Feature Store and perform a batch ingestion of 5000 samples from the [Kaggle fraud detection dataset](gs://financial_fraud_detection/fraud_data_kaggle.csv), stored in GCS.
 * `fs_create_and_import_gapic.py`: same as previous one, but using gapic library and enabling monitoring.
-* `fs_create_and_import_ulb.py`: creates a Feature Store and perform a batch ingestion of the ULB dataset stored in BigQuery.
+* `fs_create_and_import_ulb.py`: creates a Feature Store and perform a batch ingestion of the ULB dataset, stored in BigQuery.
 * `fs_delete.py`: removes an existing Feature Store.
 * `fs_online_serving.py`: performs online serving over an existing Feature Store.
 * `fs_batch_serving.py`: performs batch serving over an existing Feature Store.

-You must upload the following data to GCS and BigQuery:
+You must upload the following data to GCS and BigQuery, in the same region as the Feature Store:
 * `fraud_data_kaggle_5000.csv`: required for the scripts working with the Kaggle fraud detection dataset (`fs_create_and_import_fraud.py` and `fs_create_and_import_gapic.py`).
 * `read_entity_instance.csv`: required for batch serving (script `fs_batch_serving.py`).
 * A copy of the ULB dataset must also be stored in BigQuery to run the script `fs_create_and_import_ulb.py` (refer to constant `BQ_SOURCE`).